Vanguard-oss/behave-asl/README.md

 Feature: States can transition
   Scenario: Go from second to third state
-    Given a state machine defined in "state-machine.asl" And the execution is currently at "SecondState" When the state machine executes
+    Given a state machine defined in "state-machine.asl" And the execution is currently at the state "SecondState" When the state machine executes
     Then the next state is "ThirdState"

   Scenario: Third state is the final state
-    Given a state machine defined in "state-machine.asl" And the execution is currently at "ThirdState" When the state machine executes
+    Given a state machine defined in "state-machine.asl" And the execution is currently at the state "ThirdState" When the state machine executes
     Then the execution ended
     And the execution was successful